Wolffia arrhiza

-Wolffia arrhiza is a species of flowering plant known by the common names spotless watermeal and rootless duckweed, belonging to the Araceae, a family rich in water-loving species, such as Arum and Pistia.
+Wolffia arrhiza, commonly known as rootless duckweed or spotless watermeal, is a species of flowering plant in the family Araceae, which includes other water-loving plants such as Lemna and Pistia.
 It is the smallest vascular plant on Earth.
-It is native to Europe, Africa, and parts of Asia, and it is present in other parts of the world as a naturalized species.
+Native to Europe, Africa, and parts of Asia, it has also become naturalised in various other regions around the globe.

 Description

 Wolffia arrhiza is an aquatic plant which grows in quiet water bodies such as ponds.
-The green part of the plant, the frond, is a sphere measuring about 1 mm wide, but with a flat top that floats at the water's surface.
+The plant's green part, known as the frond, is a spherical structure about 1 mm wide.
+It has a flat top that allows it to float on the water's surface.
 It has a few parallel rows of stomata.
 There is no root.
-The plant produces a minute flower fully equipped with one stamen and one pistil.
-It often multiplies by vegetative reproduction, however, with the rounded part budding off into a new individual.
-In cooler conditions the plant becomes dormant and sinks to the bed of the water body to overwinter as a turion.
-The plant is a mixotroph which can produce its own energy by photosynthesis or absorb it from the environment in the form of dissolved carbon.
+The plant produces a tiny flower, complete with one stamen and one pistil.
+Many morphologists consider these to be an inflorescence of one tiny male flower 0.33 mm in height, with a single female flower 0.3 mm diameter; the smallest inflorescence to be reported.
+It often multiplies by vegetative reproduction, with the rounded part budding off into a new individual.
+In cooler conditions, the plant becomes dormant and sinks to the bottom of the water body to overwinter as a turion.
+As a mixotroph, it can produce its own energy by photosynthesis or absorb it from the environment in the form of dissolved carbon.

+Taxonomy

+Wolffia arrhiza was first described in 1771 by Linnaeus as Lemna arrhiza in the genus Lemna, known for several duckweed species.
+It was transferred to the current genus Wolffia in the 19th century based on works of Johann Horkel and the third edition of the Flora von Schlesien preußischen und österreichischen Antheils by Christian Friedrich Heinrich Wimmer in 1857.